signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DecodingAndTranscoding"></a>
 ### Decoding and Transcoding

 The mediaMin reference application decodes input packet streams in real-time (or at a specified rate) from network sockets and/or pcap files, and encodes output packet streams to network sockets stream and/or pcap files.  mediaMin relies on the pktlib and streamlib library modules for transcoding and transrating, including mismatched and variable ptimes between endpoints, DTX frames, DTMF events, sampling rate conversion, time-alignment of multiple streams in the same call group, and more.
 Numerous RFCs are supported (see [RFC List](#user-content-supportedrfcs) on this page), as is intermediate pcap and [wav file output](#user-content-wavfileoutput) from decoded endpoints.
-A simple command line format includes I/O, operating mode and options, packet and event logging, [SDP support](#user-content-sdpsupport), and more.
+A simple command line format includes I/O, operating mode and options, packet and event logging, [SDP Support](#user-content-sdpsupport), and more.
 A static session config file is optional.

 Below are some transcoding command line examples.
 The first command does the following: